Getting Started with IdentitySuite

 Use)

-6. Build and Run the Application
+7. Run the Application

-Execute these commands in your project directory:
+Execute this commands in your project directory:

 dotnet runFirst Run Notice:

-- The initial startup will take longer as the system:
+The initial startup will take longer as the system:

 - Creates/updates the database (if configured)